 In outdoors, however, the display is not as good as you might expect.
-The viewing angles start to get affected badly and even the full brightness does not help in the clear view of the screen.
+The viewing angles start to get affected severely, and even the full brightness does not help in the clear view of the screen.

 Interestingly, Huawei Y6 Prime 21019 is equipped with the Android Pie out of the box.
 So you can enjoy all the perks of the latest Android OS.
-An EMUI 9.0.1 skin is laid on top which gives you some additional usability but also comes with bloatware.
+An EMUI 9.0.1 skin is laid on top, which gives you some additional usability but also comes with bloatware.

 It’s really odd to see that the Y7 Prime 2019 and the Honor 8C, both of which are pricier than this phone, come with Android Oreo, but the cheapest of them all comes with the Android Pie and newer version of EMUI.